numpy/numpy/doc/source/user/c-info.beyond-basics.rst

    pair: dtype; adding new

-Subtyping the ndarray in c
+Subtyping the ndarray in C
 ==========================

 One of the lesser-used features that has been lurking in Python since